alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 environment easeily without overengineering and easy deployment process with CI pipelines.

+Obvious first response is to use docker for our applications in different environmemt.

+But how woule we route traffic from incoming requests into various docker containers?

-Obvious first response is to use nginx as a reverse proxy server to handle all our incoming requests.
+The answer is to use nginx as a reverse proxy and route traffic based on domain name or path name.

+And for taste of being encrypted and work all those services and microservices behind https we use free let's encrypt certificates and their bots to keep everything updated automactiaclly.

 -more-